Design Objection Reply —

 Hearing Representation

-If the Examiner or Controller schedules a hearing after the written response, TaxClue prepares oral arguments and represents the applicant before the Controller of Designs — included in the service at no additional charge.
+If the Examiner or Controller schedules a hearing after the written response, TaxClue prepares oral arguments and represents the applicant before the Controller of Designs — included at no additional charge.

 From Objection Receipt to Registration — 5 Steps